Draft Wizard FAQ

 Simply click on “Edit Rankings” from the Cheat Sheet Creator.
 You’ll see a screen that allows you to drag-and-drop players to move them into new rank slots.
 Once you’re satisfied with your new rankings, simply save your cheat sheet to store the new rankings.

-We use synching logic that automatically keeps your Overall rankings (mixed positions) in synch with your Positional Rankings.
+We use synching logic that automatically keeps your Overall rankings (mixed positions) in sync with your Positional Rankings.
 We’ll take your most recently saved rankings as our guide to keep things logical between rankings.
 So, there’s no need to duplicate your drag-and-drop between the rankings.
 Just decide which set of rankings you want to edit and the other set will be revised automatically to reflect your changes.

 What are Tiers and how do I create them?

 Tiers are a great way to organize your cheat sheet into groups of players of similar value.
 If you have a tier with five players, you’re essentially saying that you don’t have a strong preference between the five players in the group.
 During your draft, if all your players are still available in the tier, you may opt to hold off on drafting one of them since you’re likely to still have one or more of the players available on your next turn.
 To create Tiers, simply click on “Edit Rankings” from the Cheat Sheet Creator.
 When you mouse over rankings, you’ll see a link appear between rows called “create a tier” – simply click on this link to create a tier.
 You’ll also be able to drag-and-drop the tier or delete it once it’s created.